mlo-cars/fetch_to_file/README.md

 ### State awards

-**Note:** Some state awards at for Canadian awards so the fetch URL will need to be adjusted accordingly for a positive result.
+**Note:** Some state awards are for Canadian awards so the fetch URL will need to be adjusted accordingly for a positive result.

 ```js
 const url = `https://cdn-user.dealerrater.com/doty/${year}/US/seal2/state/${make}-${state}.png`;